 Once you get there, you might never want to leave.
 Culebra often makes the list of top beaches in the world.
 Yet, the crowds won't drive you crazy.

+Camp on the beach, or stay at nearby B&Bs or villas.
 Restaurants are plentiful, but to truly eat like a local, check out the famous kiosks, serving up a variety of informal dishes.
 Fish, dive, swim, take a nature tour, lounge in a chair reading a book, or explore the area's other beaches.

 5. Puerto Vallarta, Mexico